 It took us by surprise.
 This was something that only happened in 'other countries'.
 That first wave of lockdown found me stumbling around empty streets with my camera.
 It was then I started to notice the covid street art, the unused cars covered in bird poop, and flower displays dying outside pubs.
 There were also early signs of resistance and conspiracy theory; I noticed large pavement scrawls telling Londoners to go back home (they were descending on beaches at weekends while the locals stayed indoors), and street art references to 'anti social distance resistance'.

 I found so many stories to tell during this experience that it is impossible to tell them all.
-Here I can only hint at those wider stories and my own personal experience of events during 2020 and just beyond.
+Here I can only hint at those wider stories and my own personal experience of events during two years of the pandemic.
 It shows the first lockdown, beginnings of normality, and then it becoming worse than any of us could have imagined.
 I very much felt that I was part of this story.

 There is no space to include images of homeless people trying to feed themselves when the few people that are on the streets are no longer carrying cash.
 I cannot include the busker playing to a single passer-by, desperate enough to take whatever he could get.
 I could also fill a book with stories about the “anti-social distance resistance”, and “DFL go home” (Down From London go home) undercurrents that emerged during lockdown.
 Tensions were growing.